saurabh850/OCR-AI-Assistant/README.md

-<<<<<<< HEAD

 OCR AI Assistant-

-This is a Windows automation tool that combines OCR and a local LLM to extract screen text and provide AI-driven insights — all fully offline, privacy-friendly, and fast.
+This is a Windows automation tool that combines OCR and a local LLM to extract screen text and provide AI-driven insights all fully offline, privacy-friendly, and fast.

-Overview
 This project lets users:

 Select a region of their screen using a global shortcut (Alt+R)